Blog

 My eyeballs……

-I saw one young hopeful on Instagram attempting open drops, but he couldn’t yet invert cleanly.
+I saw one young hopeful on Instagram attempting open drops, but they couldn’t yet invert cleanly.
 I see students online with legs and spines whipping like noodles on advanced roll drops.
 I see Facebook videos with people flailing like angry badgers on drops which could easily end with dislocations.
 People – MY HEART CANNOT TAKE THIS!

 The Smart and Sassy Student’s Guide to Approaching Drops

-Drops come in all sorts of shapes, sizes, and levels of wedgie; from high-tumbling quads to teensy slack drops, they’re a fun and important part of silks, rope, etc. But (BUTT), you’ve gotta be ready for the drop you’re attempting.
+Drops come in all sorts of shapes, sizes, and levels of wedgie; from high-tumbling quads to teensy slack drops.
+They’re a fun and important part of silks, rope, etc, but (BUTT), you’ve gotta be ready for the drop you’re attempting.
 Different drops have different prerequisites, but I’m most often looking at:

 • Essential tension – is this student going to flop like a gummy worm on the way down?